 - Recommened 30-65 lb line

-- BUILT FOR TROPHY FISH & HARSH CONDITIONS – Designed for targeting big walleye, pike, and lake trout, this heavy power rod delivers the strength and durability needed to handle aggressive fish.
+- BUILT FOR TROPHY-SIZED CATCHES – Designed for big fish like pike, lake trout, and sturgeon, this extra-heavy rod delivers unmatched power and durability.

 - UGLY STIK CARBON ICE 36" SPINNING ROD: Combines trusted Ugly Stik toughness with crisp action and increased sensitivity tailored for ice fishing applications.